 |Local authority||Female median salary, 2020||Male median salary|

-Buckinghamshire unemployment rate comparisonThe unemployment rate is ranging between 2.7% in Aylesbury Vale and 3.9% in Milton Keynes.
-The UK unemployment rate was 4.8% in Q4/2019 - Q3/2020.
+Buckinghamshire unemployment rate comparisonThe unemployment rate is ranging between 3.2% in Chiltern and 3.7% in Milton Keynes.
+The UK unemployment rate was 4.5% in 2020.

 Buckinghamshire house price to earnings ratioThe median property price to median earnings ratio is ranging between 8.8 in Milton Keynes and 14.3 in Chiltern.
 Ie. Milton Keynes resident with middle-income needs 8.8 gross annual salaries to buy a medium-priced property.
 Resident in Chiltern needs 14.3 annual salaries.
 The England and Wales ratio was 7.7 in 2019.